TimerErTim/bioinf.bio/senses/protocol/PHS2_SS2025_Tim-Peko_Tactile_Sensitivity_v0.1.typ

 === Body regions comparison

-In order to confirm statistically relevant differences between the body regions, we performed a t-test for each pair of regions. @t-test-body-regions-our-class shows the results of the t-test, all numbers are rounded to 3 decimal places.
-We can observe that all pairs of regions are statistically significant, with the exception of the comparison between:
+In order to confirm statistically significant differences between the body regions, we performed a t-test for each pair of regions. @t-test-body-regions-our-class shows the results of the t-test, all numbers are rounded to three decimal places.
+We observe that all pairs of regions show statistically significant differences, except for the comparisons
+between:
-- back of hand --- forearm
+- back of hand and forearm
-- back --- forearm
+- back and forearm

 #figure(t-test-body-regions("../analysis/out/current-year/region_comparisons.csv"), caption: [
   t-test of tactile sensitivity in our class comparing body regions ]) <t-test-body-regions-our-class>

-Despite our quite low sample size, we can observe that the results are quite consistent with our expectations of different regions having different tactile sensitivity.
+Despite our relatively small sample size, the results are consistent with our expectations that different regions have different tactile sensitivities.

 === Gender comparison